In recent years, you may have heard about exchange-traded funds (ETFs) as an alternative to investing in mutual funds.

 It could be a combination of the two that’s right for your unique situation.
 An investment representative can help assess your goals, financial situation and risk tolerance and create an investment plan that helps you make the right choices.

-1Stats and Facts Opens in a new website, The Investment Funds Institute of Canada
+1Stats and Facts Opens a new website in a new window, The Investment Funds Institute of Canada

-2Industry Statistics Opens in a new website, Canadian ETF Association
+2Industry Statistics Opens a new website in a new window, Canadian ETF Association

-3Larry MacDonald, “I thought I wanted a mutual fund” Opens in a new website, Canadian Business, Oct.
+3Larry MacDonald, “I thought I wanted a mutual fund” Opens a new website in a new window, Canadian Business, Oct.
 19, 2009